Caounee/portfolio/README.md

 :white_check_mark: [skleptest.pl - web application](https://skleptest.pl/)</a>

-<p><i> I conducted exploratory tests of the application.
-Tested: the homepage - checked for usability, functionality, and visual aspects.
+<p><i> I am conducting exploratory tests of the application.
+So far, the following have been tested: the homepage - checked for usability, functionality and visual aspects.
 In further tests, the following areas require additional attention:
         product category page
 •       product detail page
 •       product search function